Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/permissions-service.md

 - Q: Why did we choose to secure the permissions service with certificate authentication over API Keys/JWT Tokens/Another Method?
   - A: The communication between Azure AD B2C (our default Identity Provider) and the permissions service must be secured with either [Basic or Certificate Auth](https://docs.microsoft.com/en-us/azure/active-directory-b2c/add-api-connector-token-enrichment?pivots=b2c-custom-policy#configure-the-restful-api-technical-profile) and it is not considered best practice to use Basic authentication in a production environment.
-- Q: Why did we choose to not give the permissions service it's own key vault?
-  - A: For simplicity's sake, we decided to use key name prefixes to store keys for each module across the entire application into one keyvault.
-This is an acceptable scenario, but for tighter security, you may choose to separate the secrets for each module into a dedicated keyvault.

 - Permissions are stored in the database in a single table (dbo.Permissions) with 3 pieces of data: Tenant ID, User ID (Email), and PermissionString.
 All 3 together make the row unique, ie you cannot have the same Permission for the same user on the same tenant more than once.
 Permissions are stored as a string (ex: Admin, User.Read, User.Write) for simplicity and extensibility.
 You may choose to store these in a database table and reference them by ID number if you have a large number of permissions and you want to enforce the types of permissions being assigned.
 - We have purposefully chosen to flow all CRUD operations on permissions through the [Admin Service](../admin-service).
 This is for a number of reasons: